isebasus/hashmap/README.md

 # 🗞️ hashmap

-A funny, basic hashmap written in C.
+A silly, basic hashmap written in C.

 # Documentation